rchain-community/rchain-community.github.io/content/dapps/development-dapps.md

 ![dev4](./images/dev-4.png)

-6. If you want to transfer you token to anouther account, type an amount into the field and click transfer.
+6. If you want to transfer you token to another account, type an amount into the field and click transfer.

 ![dev5](./images/dev-5.png)